JesperFritsch/snake_sim/README.md

 # Snake Sim

-A snake simulation environment with support for deep learning strategies.
+A snake simulation environment with support for deep learning snakes.

 ## Installation